-Since inception, Discovery Parks has built and leased approximately two million square feet of office and lab space specifically designed to support the biotech and high tech industries in the lower mainland and university campuses of British Columbia.
-Over 150 companies have called a Discovery Parks’ building home.
-In addition, $17 million from our leasing and sales profits were distributed to post-secondary institutions (UBC, SFU, BCIT and UVic) and the former Science Council of BC, all to promote further research, development and, most importantly, commercialization of technology.
+Since inception, Discovery Parks has built and leased approximately two million square feet of office and lab space specifically designed to support the biotech and high tech industries in the lower mainland and universities of British Columbia.
+Over 250 companies have called a Discovery Parks’ building home.
+In addition, $21 million of our profits have been distributed back into British Columbia’s Innovation Community including post-secondary institutions (UBC, SFU, BCIT and UVic), the former Science Council of BC, and Discovery Foundation, all to promote further research, development and, most importantly, commercialization of technology.

-Discovery Parks was originally founded 35 years ago by the Province of British Columbia which endowed us with 80 acres of land in Burnaby, now known as Discovery Place.
+Discovery Parks was founded nearly 40 years ago by the Province of British Columbia which endowed us with 80 acres of land in Burnaby, now known as Discovery Place.

 In 1990, the decision was made to make Discovery Parks self-governing and independent of government.
 With no further investment by the Province, the organization adopted a business plan whereby real estate profits would fund all further work.
 The Board, in all of its iterations since then, has chosen to retain its Mission of helping technology grow in British Columbia and unlike it peer organizations in most other jurisdictions, does so without any government assistance.